 Hello and welcome to my WordPress page!
 My name is Mosope Ominiyi – I’m an aspiring sports journalist, with a specific love for football and tennis especially, as well as other sports too.

-I started writing around August in 2011, because I wanted to get my opinion across on some of the topics and angles that I personally felt the media were not portraying accurately.
-I had my personal blog, which is quite outdated now, but that built the foundations of my passion for writing.
+I started writing in August 2011, as I wanted to get my opinion across on some of the topics and angles that I personally felt the media were not portraying accurately.
+I had my personal blog, which is quite outdated now, but this ultimately helped build the foundations of my passion for writing.